Yanqiao4396/contact-searching-starter/README.md

   - Please note that the program will not work unless you add the required source code
 - Confirm that the program is producing the expected output
 - As you add features to `contactsearcher` and your technical writing, please regularly commit to your GitHub repository
-- When you commit to your GitHub repository, please use descriptive commit messages.
+- When you commit to your GitHub repository, please use descriptive commit messages
 - Use a `docker run` command for your operating system to run GatorGrader
 - Provide all of the required responses in the `writing/reflection.md` file